| | |

 Table of Contents

-I have run a number of systems utilising ZFS since the earliest days of my homelab using Nexenta all the way back in 2010.
-The image below is my lab at the time with an IBM Head unit that I think had 18GB of RAM 6x450GB SAS drives and this was then connected to the Dell PowerVault SCSI Array above it with 14x146GB 10K SAS drives….
+I have run a number of systems using ZFS since the earliest days of my homelab using Nexenta, all the way back in 2010.
+The image below command is my lab at the time with an IBM head unit that I think had 18GB of RAM 6x450GB SAS drives and this was then connected to the Dell PowerVault SCSI Array above it with 14x146GB 10K SAS drives….

 Original Nexenta Setup